Eleven Samurai

 Eleven Samurai (Japanese: 十一人の侍, romaji: Jūichinin no Samurai), also known as 11 Samurai, is a 1967 Japanese jidaigeki (period drama) film directed by Eiichi Kudo.
 This is the third and final chapter in Kudo's Samurai Revolution trilogy.
 The plot is a samurai epic with a loose historical basis.
-"The young Lord Nariatsu was probably modeled after the real life figure of Matsudaira Nariyoshi, also known as Matsudaira Tokunosuke (1819-1839)," who was the 19th or the 20th son of the Shōgun Ienari (1787-1837) and the younger brother of the Shōgun Ieyoshi (1837-1853).
+"The young Lord Nariatsu was probably modeled after the real life figure of Matsudaira Nariyoshi, also known as Matsudaira Tokunosuke (1819-1839)," who was the 19th or the 20th son of the Shōgun Ienari (1787–1837) and the younger brother of the Shōgun Ieyoshi (1837–1853).
 "Nariyoshi died when he was 19 years old--a perfect fit for this story.
 The circumstances surrounding his death are obscure, which is also very convenient for dramatic purposes."

 Plot

 This black and white film is set in November 1839, during the final decades of Japan's Tokugawa shogunate.
-The retired Shōgun's youngest son, Lord Nariatsu, crosses into the neighboring Oshi fief, while he's hunting.
-Confronted by the Clan Lord Abe Masayori for trespassing in his lands of Oshi, Nariatsu kills him in a fit of pique and rides home.
+The retired Shōgun's youngest son, Lord Nariatsu, crosses into the neighboring Oshi fief while he's hunting.
+Confronted by the Clan Lord Abe Masayori for just killing one of his vassals, Nariatsu kills him in a fit of pique.
 The Oshi fief retainers appeal to the Shōgun's Council of Elders for justice.
-Not wishing to embarrass the Shōgun's Tokugawa Clan, Chief Secretary Mizumo rewrites the event with Clan Lord Abe in the wrong and Lord Nariatsu defending himself.
-For this "attack," the Oshi fief is to be abolished at the end of the month, and the lands will be given to Lord Nariatsu as compensation.
+Not wishing to embarrass the Shōgun's Tokugawa Clan, Chief Secretary Mizumo rewrites the event.
+He places Clan Lord Abe in the wrong and Lord Nariatsu defending himself.
+For this "attack," the Oshi fief is to be abolished at the end of the month, and the income from the lands given to Lord Nariatsu as compensation.

-Angered by this gross injustice, Chief Retainer Tatewaki approaches childhood friend, Sengoku Hayato, and asks him to avenge their Lord's murder.
+Angered by this gross injustice, Chief Retainer (Chamberlain) Tatewaki approaches childhood friend, Sengoku Hayato, and asks him to avenge their Lord's murder.
 Hayato agrees to assemble a small band of loyal samurai.
 Hayato and nine Oshi fief samurai vow to trade their lives for justice.
-They locate Nariatsu in Edo (feudal Tokyo).
-They are joined by Ido Daijuro, a rōnin (wandering samurai) with a similar thirst for revenge.
+They follow Nariatsu to Edo (feudal Tokyo) where they are joined by Ido Daijuro, a rōnin (wandering samurai) with a thirst for revenge against lords after tragic injustice to his family.

-Hayato and his ten followers pursue Nariatsu from the brothels of Edo as he travels home to the safety of his fortified castle in the Tatebayashi fief.
-As they are about to ambush Nariatsu and his bodyguards, Hayato receives a letter from Tatewaki.
-He orders Hayato not to kill Nariatsu, because the Council is reconsidering the decision to abolish the Oshi fief.
-Some samurai refuse to obey.
-Hayato enforces Tatewaki's order, because obedience is a samurai's first duty.
+Hayato and his ten followers plan to ambush Nariatsu with his large escort as he travels from the brothels of Edo to the safety of his castle in the Tatebayashi fief.
+As they are about to attack, Hayato receives a letter from Tatewaki ordering him not to kill Nariatsu, because Councilor Mizumo has told him that the council is likely to reverse the decision to abolish the Oshi fief.
+While some samurai initially refuse to obey, Hayato enforces the order because obedience is a samurai's first duty.
 Later, Daijuro tells the others that Hayato has more reason to disobey than they do.
 His wife, Lady Orie, has already committed jigai in anticipation of Nariatsu's death and the retired Shōgun's wrath.